Facts about John McCain

 John McCain Biography

-John McCain has been a U.S. senator from Arizona since 1987, and was the Republican nominee for president in 2008.
+John McCain was a U.S. senator from Arizona from 1987 until his death in 2018.
+He was the Republican nominee for president in 2008.

 A 1958 graduate of the U.S. Naval Academy, John McCain had a 22-year military career as a pilot and officer in the Navy.
 Five of those years (1967-73) were spent in a Vietnamese prisoner of war camp after he was shot down over Hanoi during the Vietnam War.